 Clue 4: Climbing My Own Tree

 As I examined the unknown faces in this family photo, something clicked.
 I recalled another photo from my Swedish family line.
-I had scanned a signed and dated portrait of Axel Einar Ignander Israëlsson in 2015.
+I had scanned a signed and dated portrait of Axel Einar Ignander Israëlsson from 1925.
 Finding it using metadata was a snap.

 Axel’s father, Per Israël Larsson, stayed in Sweden.
 He was the only one of my great-grandmother’s siblings who did so.
 Per Israël and his wife had one surviving child, the same Axel Einar Ignander Israëlsson.
 Finding family photo clues in this main photo revealed Axel Einer sitting on the front steps (red frame).